Home

 The new method allows you to earn more interest as compared to the previous one.
 Even though interest is now calculated based on the daily closing balance, banks deposit it as a lump sum on a quarterly or yearly basis.

-If you have a bank account where you receive your income, and you are in need of some extra funds, you can opt for an instant personal loan from moneyview.
+If you have a bank account where you receive your income, and you are in need of some extra funds, you can opt for an instant personal loan from Moneyview.
 Loan amounts vary between Rs.5,000 and Rs.10 Lakh and require minimal documentation.